bgotchall/prime_calc/README.md

 solution (if available) will be highlighted at the top of the list below the board.
 On the board, prime numbers are more valuable, and are show with rounded corners.

+You can then click on the game board to show individual calculations for that position.